mozilla/glean/docs/user/instrument-android-crashes-example.md

 ```

 Next, register the custom ping by calling `Glean.registerPings(Pings)` in the `onCreate()` function, preferably before calling
 `Glean.initialize()`.
-The completed fuction should look something like this:
+The completed function should look something like this:

 ```Kotlin
 override fun onCreate() {